neomedia6989/docs-2/docs/faq/appboxes.md

 Users can get an appbox by visiting [blackbeard.shop](https://blackbeard.shop) and selecting the desired plan.
 Once the purchase is complete, users will receive an email with the login details for their dashboard, Kronos, where they can manage their appbox.
 See [Getting Started with Blackbeard Appboxes](../appboxes/getting-started.md) for more info.

+## Do you offer a free trial?

+Unfortunately, we do not offer a trial of our appbox services.

 ## What kind of content is available on an appbox?

 Our appboxes come pre-loaded a wide variety of content, including thousands of movies, TV shows, and anime shows, with many available in 4K resolution.